 Piriformis syndrome: This occurs when muscle spasms in the buttocks cause pain and irritation to the sciatic nerve.
 If you suffer from numbness and tingling along the back sides of your legs, down into your foot, this could be your cause.

-After determining the cause of your sciatica, we will develop an individualized plan that works for you.
 If you are ready to discover sciatic pain relief in Broomfield, please call us for an appointment today!